For a product to be purchased, there must first be an audience who wants or needs it.

 Katy Hearn is a choice example of someone who first built an organic audience base and later turned it into a platform for commerce.

 Hearn’s journey began with her quest to become healthy.
 She was an average college student who started overindulging in drinks and convenient but unhealthy foods.
 Over time, Hearn’s college lifestyle led her to gain weight.
-On her 21st birthday, Hearn hit a tipping point in which she became so displeased with the unhealthy lifestyle that she decided to make a change.
+On her 21st birthday, Hearn hit a tipping point in which she became so displeased with the unhealthy lifestyle that she decided to change.

 That was when Hearn’s journey into the world of fitness began.
 Hearn shared her journey online and built an audience around fitness and training.